Mental Health Minnesota was Minnesota’s first mental health advocacy organization, founded in 1939.

 Remembrance and Recovery was published in 2005.
 This book was the result of writing workshops offered to individuals living with mental illnesses.
 Through the workshops, individuals learned how to tell their stories of recovery in their own words.
 The book provides hope to those living with a mental illness and a greater understanding about recovery for others.

 MHAM moved into the digital age by providing resources on its website and continually finding ways to connect to those in need of advocacy and support.
 The organization has also built a presence on social media, working to promote hope and recovery.

 MHAM also changed its name and tagline in 2015, to Mental Health Minnesota: The Voice of Recovery.
-A mental health Ambassador network was also started to spread the message of hope, wellness and recovery across Minnesota, with more than 150 members by 2017.
+A Mental Health Ambassador network was also started to spread the message of hope, wellness and recovery across Minnesota, and now has more than 400 members!

 In 2017, Mental Health Minnesota became an affiliate of Mental Health America.
 As an affiliate, Mental Health Minnesota has embraced the national organization’s #B4Stage4 approach to mental health, focused on early recognition of symptoms, screenings for mental health condition, and access to services and support, with a goal of recovery for all who live with a mental health condition.